arytapermana/arytapermana/_projects/(5) Project University System .md

 This is an admin dashboard for lecturers to see what is coming up for their preferences like student chat integrate into the system, to the event calendar.

+{% include elements/figure.html image="https://ik.imagekit.io/dsg/arytapermana/page-2_1_jf_oFeN.png?ik-sdk-version=javascript-1.4.3&updatedAt=1662989111670" caption="Admin Dashboard Pages" %}
+{% include elements/button.html link="https://dribbble.com/shots/19359182-Table-with-multi-select" text="Dribbble" block=true %}

+A single sign-on system needs to manage the user as fast as it can, and multi-select is very needed, here is an example of a use case.

 {% include elements/highlight.html text="More coming soon." %}